 - Treat everyone with respect and consideration. - Communicate openly and thoughtfully with others and be considerate of the multitude of views and opinions that are different than your own. - Be respectful in your discussion and critique of ideas. - Be mindful of your surroundings and of your fellow participants.
-Alert SCB staff if you notice a potentially troubling or dangerous situation, someone in distress and/or unacceptable behavior\. - Respect the rules and policies of all venues associated with the meeting. - Uphold and support SCB's commitment and actions to improve the events environmental and social impacts and promote equity, inclusion and diversity.
+Alert SCB staff if you notice a potentially troubling or dangerous situation, someone in distress and/or unacceptable behavior. - Respect the rules, policies, and requests of the Society and all venues associated with the meeting. - Uphold and support SCB's commitment and actions to improve the events environmental and social impacts and promote equity, inclusion and diversity.

-Unacceptable Behavior\
+Unacceptable Behavior

-- Criminal offenses. - Participation or promotion of harassment, intimidation or discriminatory behaviors at the meeting/event or other associated activities organized by SCB. - Overt, subtle, physical, verbal, or non-verbal abuse of any attendee, speaker, volunteer, exhibitor, SCB staff member, service provider or other meeting or event guest. - Disruption of talks at the meeting/event or other associated activities organized by SCB.
+- Criminal offenses. - Participation or promotion of harassment, intimidation or discriminatory behaviors inperson or on SCB or ICCB social media platforms and the event's mobile app during the meetings/events or other associated activities organized by SCB. - Overt, subtle, physical, verbal, or non-verbal abuse of any attendee, speaker, volunteer, sponsor, exhibitor, SCB staff member, service provider or other meeting or event guest. - Disruption of talks at the meeting/event or other associated activities organized by SCB.

-\Examples of unacceptable behavior include, but are not limited to inappropriate comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, national origin, or breastfeeding; inappropriate use of nudity and/or sexual images in public spaces or presentations; inappropriate sexual advances or touching; threatening, bullying, harassment (sexual or otherwise), discrimination or stalking of any attendee, speaker, volunteer, exhibitor, SCB staff member or service provider.
+Examples of unacceptable behavior include, but are not limited to inappropriate comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, national origin, or breastfeeding; inappropriate use of nudity and/or sexual images in public spaces or presentations; inappropriate sexual advances or touching; threatening, bullying, harassment (sexual or otherwise), discrimination or stalking of any attendee, speaker, volunteer, sponsor, exhibitor, SCB staff member or service provider.